aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.11
+What's new in 0.12
 ------------------

+* Function for calculation of instantaneous frequency with phasor was added to new module called modulation.
-* Function for calculation of order of Butterworth bandpass filter was added.
+* Function for calcultion of spectrogram was added.
+* Function for finding the trend with smoothing filtration was added.
+* Stupid filters (FFT and back) were added.
+* Spectrum function was rewrited.
+* Some code was cleaned.
-* Some docs were added.
+* More tests were added.

 Modules
 -------